johannahaha/cc1_portfolio/content/sehsuechte.md

 year: 2021
 ---

-# Exhibition Managment and Curation at Sehsuechte Film Festival
+# Exhibition Management and Curation at Sehsuechte Film Festival

-The Exhibition "Beyond the Frame" is part of the International Student Film Festival Sehsuechte.
-In 2021, Sehsuechte had its 50 year anniversary.
+The Exhibition "Beyond the Frame" is part of the [International Student Film Festival Sehsüchte](https://sehsuechte.de/en/).
+In 2021, Sehsüchte had its 50th anniversary.

 The exhibition aims to present new forms of storytelling, interactive media, installations, immersive experiences, and digital art.